Browlift Surgery in Sydney

 - Reposition a sagging brow that is “hooding” the upper eyelid giving the appearance of extra skin in that area.

 Depending on your current eyebrow position, facial structure, and what is possible to optimise your appearance, Dr Roth may suggest one of the following browlift procedures below.
-Note that the temporal browlift has now replaced the endoscopic browlift procedure in Dr Roth’s hands as it offers better results.
+Note that the lateral temporal browlift and pretrichial browlifts have now replaced the endoscopic browlift procedure in Dr Roth’s hands as it offers better results.

 The Coronal Browlift

-The coronal browlift is the another common type of browlift that is performed for ageing face rejuvenation, often at the same time as a facelift.
+The coronal browlift is another common type of browlift that is performed for ageing face rejuvenation, often at the same time as a facelift.
 The incision is placed within the hairline.
 After the excess brow tissue is lifted redundant skin can be removed.
 Excess tissue that is brought upwards in a facelift procedure can also be addressed.
-It is useful for patients who have more redundant skin than can be dealt with through a temporal browlift.
+It is not as powerful or precise as the pretrichial browlift with a slightly higher risk of asymmetry and failure with time.
 Patients with a very high hairline or men with a receding temporal hairline may be better suited to a pretrichial browlift.

 The Direct Browlift